Verdatim25/Scripted-Lasers/README.md

 # Scripted-Lasers
 Scripted Lasers Mod For Stalker GAMMA

-WILL PROBABLY BE REPLACED BY ANOMALY 1.6 AND ITS SCRIPTED MODULAR ATTACHMENT SYSTEM! (but who knows when thats coming out so for now you can use this)
+WILL PROBABLY BE REPLACED BY ANOMALY 1.6 AND ITS SCRIPTED MODULAR ATTACHMENT SYSTEM! (but who knows when thats coming out.
+You can use this for now I guess.)

 Enables Scripted Lasers for weapons, attachable separate from scopes.
 Saves laser attachment via se_save_var to bind to the object.
 Adds Lasers to NATO traders from lvl 1 (second level // 500 rep) and WP traders from lvl 2 (third level // 1000 rep).